zyjGraphein/Obsidian-EagleBridge/README.md

 ## Credits
+This plugin also utilizes API calls from [eagle](https://api.eagle.cool/) to enable viewing, editing, and uploading of Eagle content.

-The right-click functionality and image zooming in this plugin draw inspiration from [AttachFlow](https://github.com/Yaozhuwa/AttachFlow)Additionally, it is also inspired by some features from [obsidian-auto-link-title](https://github.com/zolrath/obsidian-auto-link-title) and [obsidian-image-auto-upload-plugin](https://github.com/renmu123/obsidian-image-auto-upload-plugin).
+The right-click functionality and image zooming in this plugin draw inspiration from [AttachFlow](https://github.com/Yaozhuwa/AttachFlow)

+Video and PDF external link embedding previews are inspired by the corresponding features of [auto-embed](https://github.com/GnoxNahte/obsidian-auto-embed).

+Additionally, it is also inspired by some features from[PicGo+Eagle+Python](https://zhuanlan.zhihu.com/p/695526765), [obsidian-auto-link-title](https://github.com/zolrath/obsidian-auto-link-title) and [obsidian-image-auto-upload-plugin](https://github.com/renmu123/obsidian-image-auto-upload-plugin).

 Additionally, support from the Obsidian forum ([get-the-source-path-when-drag-and-drop-or-copying-a-file-image-from-outside](https://forum.obsidian.md/t/how-to-get-the-source-path-when-drag-and-drop-or-copying-a-file-image-from-outside/96437)) helped in implementing the ability to capture file sources via copying or dragging.

-This plugin also utilizes API calls from [eagle](https://api.eagle.cool/) to enable viewing, editing, and uploading of Eagle content.

 ## License